gnehz972/word4you/word4you-extension-raycast/README.md

 ## Setup

 1. Install the extension in Raycast
+  - Run `cd word4you-extension-raycast`
-   - Run `npm run dev` in the `word4you-extension-raycast` directory
+  - Run `npm install` to install the required dependencies
-   - This will start the Raycast development server and open the extension in Raycast
+  - Run `npm run dev` to start the Raycast development server and open the extension in Raycast
-2. Configure the Gemini API key in Raycast extension preferences
+2. Configure the Gemini API key in Raycast extension preferences and start to use the extension

 ## Requirements